Marius Engh

 The Sign of Four

-Marius Engh (b.
-1974) is considered one of Norway’s leading contemporary artists.
-With a practice spanning over two decades, he has distinguished himself with works that investigate connections between history, archaeology, philosophy, and the cultural landscape of our time.
 Engh works across a wide range of media – from sculpture and installation to photography, text, printmaking, and publications.
 Through a conceptually and visually precise formal language, he holds up a mirror to the present in which the past is reflected, casting shadows and inviting a curious engagement from the viewer.
 Drawing on thorough research and fieldwork, he activates historical materials and symbols, allowing them to emerge in new contexts.

-In the exhibition The Sign of Four, realised following a research residency in Athens, Engh examines the relationship between sculpture and landscape, with particular focus on the pedestal and the portrait bust’s origin in the so-called herm sculpture.
-A herm is an abstract sculptural form based on the god Hermes from ancient Greece.
-Hermes' role as protector of travelers and commerce was first materialized as a cairn, and later as a rectangular pillar topped with a portrait bust.
+The exhibition The Sign of Four was developed following a research residency in Athens, where Marius Engh examined the relationship between sculpture and landscape, with particular focus on the origins of the pedestal and the portrait bust in the so-called herm sculpture.
+A herm is an abstract sculptural form rooted in ancient Greece, originally associated with the god Hermes – protector of travelers and commerce.
+The form evolved from a simple stone marker into a rectangular pillar topped with a portrait bust.
+In antiquity, herms served both as altars and as markers in the landscape, placed at borders, crossroads, marketplaces, and sacred sites.
+Over time, not only Hermes himself but also people associated with his attributes were honored through portraiture – a tradition that can be seen as an extension of the herm sculpture.

 Bio